-Kirsten Green has completed her seventh season at Harvard as the director of men's basketball operations for the Crimson.
+Kirsten Green enters her ninth season at Harvard as the director of men's basketball operations for the Crimson.

 The first full-time operations staffer at the school, Green came to Harvard after spending 10 seasons in the same role at the University of Michigan and Seton Hall University under Tommy Amaker.
 Green is responsible for overseeing all administrative aspects of the program.